collinbarrett/wp-vps-build-guide/README.md

 ## Assumptions
 - The developer has basic *nix terminal skills.
 - The developer has access to a VPS host.
-DigitalOcean (DO) is used for the purposes of this guide, but competitors such as Linode work just fine.
+DigitalOcean (DO) is used for the purposes of this guide, but competitors such as Linode work just fine with minor adaptations.
 - The developer has a ssh key already created with the public key stored with the host and the private .pem stored locally at {myPK}.

 ## Sources
 This build guide is constructed from a compilation of sources from all over the web.
 Inline "via"s give credit to some of these authors, but apologies go out to any blogs that were forgotten.

 ## Support
 The best way to support this project is to submit issues and pull requests to assist in keeping the guide up-to-date.
-Clicking through the maintainer's <a href="http://brrt.co/CBDigitalOcean" target="_blank">DigitalOcean affiliate link</a> when signing up is helpful as well, but by no means expected.
+Clicking through the maintainer's <a href="http://brrt.co/CBDigitalOcean" target="_blank" title="DigitalOcean affiliate link">DigitalOcean affiliate link</a> when signing up is helpful as well, but by no means expected.

 ## Build Guide
 1. Create a new VPS running Ubuntu LTS x64 in the DO control panel.